Soontao/presentations/src/regular/open-source-2022.md

 ---

-## They are Open Source projects
+## They are Open-Source projects

-- NodeJS
+- NodeJS - OpenJS Foundation
-- Tomcat
+- Tomcat - Apache Foundation
-- Lodash
+- Lodash - Private OSS
-- VSCode
+- VSCode - Microsoft
-- React
+- React - Facebook
-- OpenUI5
+- OpenUI5 - SAP

+---

+## Agenda

+- Whats new
+- Security

 ---

 ## Whats new about OSS in 2022 ?